Irish Government Survives No-Confidence Vote as Fuel Protests Grip the Country

 Taoiseach Micheál Martin's government has survived a motion of no confidence in Dáil Éireann, narrowly weathering a political storm triggered by week-long nationwide protests over soaring fuel prices — but the vote came at a cost, with a junior minister resigning in its immediate aftermath.

-The confidence vote, held on 14 April 2026, was called by opposition parties led by Sinn Féin amid intense public anger over the government's handling of the cost-of-living crisis.
+The confidence vote, held on 14 April 2026, was called by Sinn Féin amid intense public anger over the government's handling of the cost-of-living crisis.
+The government won by 92 votes to 78, but the political damage was significant.
 Truckers, farmers, and taxi drivers had blockaded key oil depots and ports across the country in demonstrations that paralysed parts of the transport network.

 Background